playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 }
 ---

-As we've mentioned before, [in the DOM your HTML elements have a relationship to one another](https://unicorn-utterances.com/posts/understanding-the-dom).
+As we've mentioned before, [in the DOM, your HTML elements have a relationship with respect to one another](https://unicorn-utterances.com/posts/understanding-the-dom).

 For example, the following: